HarshithHullakereSiddegowda/Car-Price-Prediction/README.md

 The objective of this Project is to assist the sellers, buyers,  in the used car market.

 ## objective
-The objective of this case study is to assist the sellers, buyers, in the used car market.
+The objective of this project is to assist the sellers, buyers, in the used car market.
 Based on the information provided by the users, it may then provide a relatively accurate price estimate, understand what are all the attribute feature effect on the price of a car, selecting the right features